-- Risk analysis is used at the architecture & design phase and at the verification phase (to some degree also at requirements stage) - Helps to find and quantify risks and then allows us to change our architecture and design. - We will look briefly at CORAS and in more detail about Attack Trees.
+- Risk analysis is used at the architecture & design phase and at the verification phase (to some degree also at requirements stage) - Helps to find and quantify risks and then allows us to change our architecture and design. - We will look briefly at CORAS (more in Info-Sec course) and in more detail about Attack Trees (overlap with Info-Sec course).